Your engagement supports the growth and well-being of the University and alumni community and ensures the longevity of our historic institution.

 There are a number of opportunities to get involved that engage a variety of interests and talents and help enhance your alma mater and our community.

-If you are interested in getting involved or have questions, please contact email@example.com or 314.446.8419.
+If you are interested in getting involved or want to let us know how we can support your need as an alumnus, please contact firstname.lastname@example.org or 314.446.8419.

 Reunion Class Chairs

 If you’re celebrating a reunion year or want to reunite an affinity group, join a Reunion committee to help plan a gathering you will always remember.

 Hosts serve dinner, or take students to their favorite restaurant, and discuss their pharmacy career, professional advice, campus happenings and students' aspirations.
 Virtual options are also available for a dinner to be hosted over a Zoom call.

 Help faculty host exams throughout the semester.
 Volunteers will assist with room preparation, checking attendance, troubleshooting exam software, monitoring for cheating, and collecting materials post exam.
 Program post-poned for academic year due to COVID.

 African-American Alumni and Student Chapter

 Focuses on building relationships between African-American alumni and students by providing a forum for students, aiding in the University’s recruitment efforts and building goodwill between the University and alumni.

 Plans programming and initiatives to engage alumni ages 65+ with the University, each other and the community.